Partially multiplicative quandles and simplicial Hurwitz spaces: Geodesic PMQs associated with symmetric groups

 \section{Geodesic PMQs associated with symmetric groups}

-The most interesting examples of PMQs that we study in this series of articles come from symmetric groups, considered as normed groups.
+The main examples of PMQs that we study in this series of articles come from symmetric groups, considered as normed groups.
 In this section, for $d\ge2$, we consider the PMQ $\fS_d\geo$, coming from the symmetric group on $d$ letters endowed with the word length norm with respect to all transpositions.
+This is the specialisation to symmetric groups of the \emph{absolute length}, a well-studied notion for arbitrary Coxeter groups; see for instance \cite[Section 2.4]{Armstrong}.

 We will show that $\fS_d\geo$ is coconnected, pairwise determined and Koszul.
-In fact $\fS_d\geo$ is also Poincare, but the proof of this fact will be given in the following articles.
+In fact $\fS_d\geo$ is also Poincar\'e (see Definition \ref{defn:Poincare}): the proof of this fact will be given in \cite[Theorem 4.1]{Bianchi:Hur4}.

-The importance of the PMQs $\fS_d\geo$ relies on the connection between the Hurwitz spaces $\Hur^{\Delta}(\fS_d\geo)$, for varying $d\ge2$, and the moduli spaces $\fM_{g,n}$ of Riemann surfaces of genus $g$ with $n$ ordered and parametrised boundary curves.
+The importance of the PMQs $\fS_d\geo$ relies on the connection between the Hurwitz spaces $\Hur^{\Delta}(\fS_d\geo)$, for varying $d\ge2$, and the moduli spaces $\fM_{g,n}$ of Riemann surfaces of genus $g$ with $n$ ordered and parametrised boundary curves; this connection will be given in \cite{Bianchi:Hur4}.